WebAssembly/design/AstSemantics.md

-Conversion from floating-point to integer where IEEE-754 would specify an invalid operation exception (e.g. when the floating-point value is NaN or outside the range which rounds to an integer in range) throws.
+Conversion from floating-point to integer where IEEE-754 would specify an invalid operation exception (e.g. when the floating-point value is NaN or outside the range which rounds to an integer in range) traps.

 Lastly, regardless of the above semantics, the asm.js polyfill would be intentionally incorrect for performance reasons (see